Pranjal1342/Intelligent-Candidate-Discovery-Ranking-System/README.md

 ## Streamlit Sandbox (Section 10.5 Compliance)

-The sandbox runs in lite mode: it accepts a JSONL upload of up to 10,000 candidates, builds a BM25 index inline on the uploaded data, runs the full ranking pipeline, and returns a downloadable `submission.csv`.
+The sandbox runs in lite mode: it accepts a JSONL upload of up to 10,000 candidates, scores uploaded candidates against the real precomputed 100K-corpus BM25 index (falling back to a small inline index only for candidates not present in that corpus), runs the full ranking pipeline, and returns a downloadable `submission.csv`.
 Peak RAM stays well under 1 GB.

+On small uploaded batches, the trained model places very low weight on `bm25_score` relative to JD-fit features (a direct consequence of training on Gemma labels, which never see retrieval scores), so multiple candidates can legitimately receive identical model scores.
+When this happens, the sandbox display applies a transparent, display-only secondary sort by `hard_req_coverage` and `bm25_score` so the ranking order remains legible; the underlying score values and the production `rank.py` pipeline are unaffected.

 **Local:**